emendir/IPFS-Toolkit-Python/ReadMe.md

 - __ipfshttpclient2__: a modified version of the official ipfshttpclient module that has been expanded to include the ipfs.p2p functions

 ## Other:
-- __Examples__: a folder of scripts demonstrating how to work with IPFS_DataTransmission
+- __Examples__: a folder of scripts demonstrating how to work with ipfs_datatransmission

 # Getting started with IPFS-Toolkit: